-The IVOA Architecture (Arviset et al., 2010) provides a high-level view of how IVOA standards work together to connect users and applications with providers of data and services, as depicted in the diagram in Figure 1.
+The IVOA Architecture (Arviset and Gaudet et al., 2010) provides a high-level view of how IVOA standards work together to connect users and applications with providers of data and services, as depicted in the diagram in Figure 1.

-In this architecture, users employ a variety of tools (from the User Layer) to discover and access archives and services of interest (represented in the Resource Layer).
+In this architecture, users employ a variety of tools (from the User Layer) to discover and access archives and services of interest (represented in the

+Resource Layer).
 VOSpace provides an interface to storage resources containing the results of using these archives and services and also to other storage solutions, e.g., local disks, where users might want to transfer these results for further work.
-Items in these resources are referenced by a VOSpace identifier which is related to the standard IVOA Resource Identifier (see section 2).
+Items in these resources are referenced by a VOSpace identifier which is related to the standard IVOA Resource Identifier.
 This version of VOSpace employs the UWS design pattern (Harrison and Rixon, 2010) to manage data transfers (see section 3.6).
-VOSpace instances may also employ the IVOA Single-Sign-On standard (Taffoni, Schaaff, Rixon, Major, 2017) for authentication purposes (see section 5) and IVOA Credential Delegation Protocol (Matthew Graham, Raymond Plante, Guy Rixon, Giuliano Taffoni, 2010) to delegate data transfers.
+VOSpace instances may also employ the IVOA Single-Sign-On standard (Major and Rixon et al., 2016) for authentication purposes (see section 5) and IVOA Credential Delegation Protocol (Matthew Graham and Raymond Plante and Guy Rixon and Giuliano Taffoni, 2010) to delegate data transfers.